PoliticalGraveyard.com

 Slover, Ron — of Amarillo, Potter County, Tex.
 Republican.
 Candidate for U.S. Representative from Texas 13th District, 1980, 1982; delegate to Republican National Convention from Texas, 2008.
 Still living as of 2008.

 Slover, S. L. — of Norfolk, Va.
 Mayor of Norfolk, Va., 1933.
-Presumed deceased.
 Burial location unknown.

 Slover, Steve — of Potosi, Washington County, Mo.
 Democrat.
 Delegate to Democratic National Convention from Missouri, 1996.
 Still living as of 1996.

 Slowey, Charles H. (1887-1964) — of Lowell, Middlesex County, Mass.
 Born in Lowell, Middlesex County, Mass., 1887.
 Democrat.
-Insurance business; member of Massachusetts state house of representatives, 1917-26, 1929-30; served in the U.S. Army during World War I; alternate delegate to Democratic National Convention from Massachusetts, 1924, 1932; mayor of Lowell, Mass., 1932-33; postmaster.
+Insurance business; member of Massachusetts state house of representatives Fourteenth Middlesex District, 1917-26, 1929-30; served in the U.S. Army during World War I; alternate delegate to Democratic National Convention from Massachusetts, 1924, 1932; mayor of Lowell, Mass., 1932-33; postmaster at Lowell, Mass., 1935-56.
 Catholic.
 Member, American Legion; Knights of Columbus; Elks.
 Died in Lowell, Middlesex County, Mass., January 10, 1964 (age about 76 years).
 Interment at St. Patrick's Cemetery, Lowell, Mass.

 Slowey, James E. — of Manchester, Hillsborough County, N.H.
 Delegate to New Hampshire state constitutional convention from Manchester 6th Ward, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

-SLUDDEN (Soundex S435) — See also CARLUDDI, LUDDEN, LUDDER, LUDDINGTON, LUDDY, LUDENS, MCCRUDDEN, PRUDDEN, SLAYDEN, SLEYDEN, SLODIN, SLUDGE, SUNDELL.
+SLUDDEN (Soundex S435) — See also CARLUDDI, CUDDEN, LUDDEN, LUDDER, LUDDINGTON, LUDDY, LUDENS, MCCRUDDEN, PRUDDEN, SLAYDEN, SLEYDEN, SLODIN, SLUDGE, SUNDELL.

 Sludden, Charles J. — of Harrisburg, Dauphin County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1956 (alternate), 1960, 1964, 1972 (alternate).
-Still living as of 1972.
+Presumed deceased.
+Burial location unknown.

 SLUDGE (Soundex S432) — See also LUDGATE, LUDGER, LUDGIN, SLEDGE, SLUDDEN.

-Sludge King: See William Lee Slocum, Jr.
+Sludge King: See William Lee Slocum Jr.

 Slusarczyk, Edwin L. — of New York.
 Democrat.
-Candidate for U.S. Representative from New York 34th District, 1956.
-Still living as of 1956.
+Candidate for U.S. Representative from New York 34th District, 1956, 1958, 1960.
+Presumed deceased.
+Burial location unknown.

 Slusarev, Mary A. — of Brooklyn, Kings County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1972.
 Female.
 Still living as of 1972.